dylanjmiller/HippocampusSegmentation/readme.md

 python predict.py input-data/ output/ whole_roi
 ```

-If you get an out of memory error, first option is to reduce the batch size with the argument `--batch_size`.
+If you get an out of memory error, reduce the batch size with the argument `--batch_size`.
 Larger batch_size produces faster execution but has larger memory requirements.
 By default, the batch_size is set to 4.

+Use `--cpu=True` if errors occur with gpu usage.
+Be aware the setting this flag will take significantly longer to generate predictions.

-## Information
+## Additional Information
-This automatic method was trained on healthy subjects with an age between 5 - 74 years.
+This automatic method was trained on healthy subjects with an age between 5 - 74 years using the cbbrain/ab300 protocol.
 Segmentations should be manually verified, especially if they do not match the above training data characteristics.

 Segmentation encoding is: